HimanshuJo/Angular-Coursera/README.md

 # Angular-test
-Test repo for Angular projects
+Test repo for a sample Angular project